cristaloleg/awesome-manifesto/README.md

   - this will save you from formatting hell
 - [ ] log slow queries
   - see what is happening in database and who is too greedy
-- [ ] don't put business login into db or at least make it loosely coupled
+- [ ] don't put business logic into db or at least make it loosely coupled
-  - this will prevent easy migration to another db
+  - this will give you an easy migration to another db

 ### Dependencies
 - [ ] bump libs on a permanent basis